-If you want you kicker ramp to last a long time, you might want to spend some money on a few things to protect it from the outside elements.
+If you want your kicker ramp to last a long time, you might want to spend some money on a few things to protect it from the outside elements.

 Things to consider:

-You could also purchase some composite material like Skate Lite or Ramp Armor for the surface too, but it's not absolute necessary.
+You could also purchase some composite material like Skate Lite or Ramp Armor for the surface too, but it's not absolutely necessary.

 Honestly though, you don't have to spend a lot of money to build a kicker ramp if you don't want to.
 The ramp you see in these pictures was built entirely out of scrap material that was lying around.